progressofme/TTTAI/README.md

 # Eh AI's:

+Intermediate - It's okay.
+Not much else to say.

+Champion - Combined code of every AI.
+Not that good.

 Best - Not the best.
 It makes good moves but misses wins in one for the other team.
 Named after Chess.

 Torch - Takes the longest to start up, and it only eh.